w3c/wai-bcase/index.md

-Determining which of the many benefits of web accessibility are most relevant in your business environment will help you build the most compelling Business Case for your situation.
+Determining which of the many benefits of web accessibility are most relevant in your business environment will help you build the most compelling Business case for your situation.
 Use these resources to inspire confidence among leaders and decision makers that continued investment in accessibility is good for your business.

 <blockquote class="pull alt-2">